Target (1995 film)

 Target is a 1995 Indian Hindi-language drama film directed by Sandip Ray based on the novel Manushar Juddha, written by Prafulla Roy.
 The film is centred on the relationship between Singh, a cruel, manipulative landowner and his workers that belong to the caste of pariahs.

 Plot summary

 An affluent landowner named Singh, known for his prowess in hunting, has succumbed to the influence of alcohol.
 Consequently, Singh enlists the services of a professional, Bharosa, to assist him.
 Bharosa resides among the untouchables, the marginalized members of society.
-It is within this community that he encounters Birji, a young woman of striking beauty, and becomes acquainted with her story.
+It is within this community that he encounters Bijri, a young woman of striking beauty, and becomes acquainted with her story.